Wild rice: Species

-Texas wild rice is in danger of extinction due to loss of suitable habitat in its limited range and to pollution.
+Texas wild rice is in danger of extinction due to pollution and loss of suitable habitat in its limited range.
 The pollen of Texas wild rice can only travel about 30 inches away from a parent plant.
-If pollen does not land on a receptive female flower within that distance, no seeds are produced.
+If a receptive female flower receives no pollen, no seeds are produced.
 Manchurian wild rice has almost disappeared from the wild in its native range, but has been accidentally introduced into the wild in New Zealand and is considered an invasive species there.

 The genomes of northern and Manchurian wild rices have been sequenced.
 There appears to be a whole-genome duplication after the genus split from Oryza.

 Culinary use

 The species most commonly harvested as grain are the annual species: Zizania palustris and Zizania aquatica.
 The former, though now domesticated and grown commercially, is still often gathered from lakes in the traditional manner, especially by indigenous peoples in North America; the latter was also used extensively in the past.
 The stems and root shoots also contain an edible portion on the interior.